locnguyenvu/locnguyenvu.github.io/_posts/2023-03-22-read-log-with-bash-shell.markdown

 >  Awk scans each input file for lines that match any of a set of patterns specified literally in prog or in one or more files specified as -f progfile.
 With each pattern there can be an associated action that will be performed when a line of a file matches the pattern. <br/>
 >  An input line is normally made up of fields separated by white space, or by the regular expression FS.
 The fields are denoted $1, $2, ..., while $0 refers to the entire line.
 If FS is null, the input line is split into one field per character.

-For each log line, there are 4 columns separated by \<white-space\> characters.
+I see the log file has the table-liked format, there are 4 columns separated by \<white-space\> characters.
 The `awk` parses the format into a table, and it also provides functions to execute on each column.
 At this step, to get the message I only need to print the fourth column.

 ```
 grep ':add' history.txt | grep ':invoke' | awk '{print $4}'